ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 ### Scopes and Environments

 Without oversimplifying, an OCaml program is a sequence of definitions or expressions.
 These items are said to be at the _toplevel_.
-That's why an OCaml REPL, such as UTop, is called a toplevel, that's where typed expressions go.
+That's why an OCaml REPL, such as UTop, is called a toplevel, because that's where typed expressions go.

-Execution evaluates each expression, from top to bottom.
+Execution evaluates each expression from top to bottom.

 At any time during evaluation, the _environment_ is the ordered sequence of available definitions.